Professor of Early Modern European History

 Cambridge CB2 1TP

-Ulinka Rublack's research interests focus on sixteenth and seventeenth century culture, especially its visual and material aspects, the Reformation, gender and society as well as methodological concerns.
+Ulinka Rublack's research interests focus on sixteenth and seventeenth century culture, its visual and material aspects, the Reformation, gender and society as well as methodological concerns.
 Her new book presents the untold, harrowing story of how the persecution of witchcraft affected families (Oxford University Press 2015).

 She is, most recently, editor of the Oxford Concise Companion to History, whose contributors are Sir Christopher Bayly, R. Bin Wong, Donald Kelley, Bonnie Smith, Kenneth Pomeranz, Christopher Clark, Peter Burke, Pat Thane, Dorothy Ko, Megan Vaughan, Elizabeth Buettner, Pamela Smith, John McNeill, Miri Rubin, Eiko Ikegami and Anthony Grafton.